-Wednesday, 1 st June 2022 Time Activity Short Description Participants Comments Afternoon Arrival of participants Lab Managers + Stakeholders Starting from 18:00 Little City Tour For those who already are in Rotterdam, a short city tour TBC (approx. between 19:00 - 20:00) Dinner Dinner at Bazar Rotterdam Lab Managers + Stakeholders Address: Witte de Withstraat 16, 3012 BP Rotterdam + Handing out Rotterdam Welcome Cards for travelling.
+Wednesday, 1 st June 2022 Activity Short Description Participants Comments Arrival of participants Lab Managers + Stakeholders Little City Tour For those who already are in Rotterdam, a short city tour Dinner Dinner at Bazar Rotterdam Lab Managers + Stakeholders Address: Witte de Withstraat 16, 3012 BP Rotterdam + Handing out Rotterdam Welcome Cards for travelling. þ Arrival of participants little City Tour Arrival of participants ittle City Tour For those who already are in Rotterdam, a short city tour Arrival of Dinner at Bazar Rotterdam Lab Managers + Stakeholders Lab Managers + Stakeholders Stakeholders Lab Managers + Stakeholders Lab Managers + Stakeholders Lab Managers + Stakeholders Lab Managers + Dinner at Bazar Rotterdam

-Thursday, 2 nd June 2022 Time Activity Short Description Participants Comments 8:30 - 9:00 Welcome at the Urban Leisure & Tourism Lab Rotterdam Short explanation about the activities in our Living Lab / Tour at our location Lab Managers + Stakeholders Address: Zuidplein 54, 3083 CW, Rotterdam 9:00 - 9:45 Benchmarking & monitoring Researcher Donagh Horgan will deliver a presentation about the way we do our monitor & benchmarking research Lab Managers + Stakeholders Address: Zuidplein 54, 3083 CW, Rotterdam 10:00 - 11:00 Placemaking assignment at Hart van Zuid We are going to work on a placemaking assignment in the Hart van Zuid neighborhood.
+Thursday, 2 nd June 2022 Time Activity Short Description Participants Comments 8:30 - 9:00 Welcome at the Urban Leisure & Tourism Lab Rotterdam Short explanation about the activities in our Living Lab / Tour at our location Lab Managers + Stakeholders Address: Zuidplein 54, 3083 CW, Rotterdam 9:00 - 9:45 Benchmarking & monitoring Researcher of Inholland University of Applied Sciences will deliver a presentation about the way we do our monitor & benchmarking research Lab Managers + Stakeholders Address: Zuidplein 54, 3083 CW, Rotterdam 10:00 - 11:00 Placemaking assignment at Hart van Zuid We are going to work on a placemaking assignment in the Hart van Zuid neighborhood.
 This assignment can be applied in the other Living Labs and can be seen as a Training-of-Trainer exercise Lab Managers + Stakeholders Area of Hart van Zuid / Living Lab

-11:00 - 12:00 Travel to Hoek van Holland Travel to Hoek van Holland by Public Transport Lab Managers + Stakeholders Subway Line D/E to Beurs + Metroline B direction Hoek van Holland 12:00 - 13:00 Lunch at SAAM Lunch at SAAM Lab Managers + Stakeholders Prins Hendrikstraat 287 3151 AK Hoek van Holland 13:15 - 13:45 Short introduction on this area Ko Koens, Siobhan Burger (Arttenders) and Annemarie van Klaveren will give a short explanation about the area and the methodologies used to do research therein Lab Managers + Stakeholders Address: KUZ huis: Rietdijkstraat 5, 3151 GH Hoek van Holland 13:45 - 15:30 Placemaking, monitor / benchmarking exercise We move into the area and focus on the development of Brinkplein and a route to the beach (divided in two groups).
+11:00 - 12:00 12:00 - 13:00 Travel to Hoek van Holland Lunch at SAAM Travel to Hoek van Holland by Public Transport Lunch at SAAM Lab Managers + Stakeholders Lab Managers + Stakeholders Subway Line D/E to Beurs + Metroline B direction Hoek van Holland Prins Hendrikstraat 287 3151 AK Hoek van Holland 13:15 - 13:45 Short introduction on this area Ko Koens, ROT3 and ROT5 will give a short explanation about the area and the methodologies used to do research therein Lab Managers + Stakeholders Address: KUZ huis: Rietdijkstraat 5, 3151 GH Hoek van Holland 13:45 - 15:30 Placemaking, monitor / benchmarking exercise We move into the area and focus on the development of Brinkplein and a route to the beach (divided in two groups).
 What monitoring techniques can we use in the future to find out if the interventions that we have in mind are useful?
-This exercise is leaded by Donagh Horgan & Siobhan Burger Lab Managers + Stakeholders Hoek van Holland area 15:30 - 16:00 Presenting the results of the fieldwork in Hoek van Holland The groups present their findings to each other Lab Managers + Stakeholders KUZ huis: Rietdijkstraat 5, 3151 GH Hoek van Holland 16:00 - 18:00 Some free time with each other at the beach Some free time with each other at the beach Lab Managers + Stakeholders Hoek van Holland 18:00 - 20:30 BBQ / Diner at Zeebries BBQ / Diner at Zeebries Lab Managers + Stakeholders Address: Zeekant 111 3151 HW Hoek van Holland 20:30 - 21:30 Travel back to the city centre Travel back to the city centre Lab Managers + Stakeholders Metroline B direction Beurs
+This exercise is led by ROT1 & ROT5 Lab Managers + Stakeholders Hoek van Holland area 15:30 - 16:00 Presenting the results of the fieldwork in Hoek van Holland The groups present their findings to each other Lab Managers + Stakeholders KUZ huis: Rietdijkstraat 5, 3151 GH Hoek van Holland 16:00 - 18:00 Some free time with each other at the beach Some free time with each other at the beach Lab Managers + Stakeholders Hoek van Holland 18:00 - 20:30 BBQ / Diner at Zeebries BBQ / Diner at Zeebries Lab Managers + Stakeholders Address: Zeekant 111 3151 HW Hoek van Holland 20:30 - 21:30 Travel back to the city centre Travel back to the city centre Lab Managers + Stakeholders Metroline B direction Beurs